-OECD Ministers launch new framework to boost sustainable investment
+2015 update of the PFI - OECD Ministers launch new framework to boost sustainable investment

 4/6/2015 - The updated Policy Framework for Investment (PFI) was released at the 2015 OECD Ministerial Council Meeting in Paris.

-The long-term investment challenge, Angel Gurría
+The long-term investment challenge Angel Gurría

 Financing for development?
-Show me the money, Gabriela Ramos
+Show me the money Gabriela Ramos

-Regional investment: Time to cooperate, Carole Biau
+Regional investment: Time to cooperate Carole Biau

-About the Policy Framework for Investment
+The Policy Framework for Investment in Agriculture

 The PFI looks at 12 different policy areas affecting investment: investment policy, investment promotion and facilitation, competition, trade, taxation, corporate governance, finance, infrastructure, developing human resources, policies to promote responsible business conduct and investment in support of green growth, and lastly broader issues of public governance.
 These policy areas are widely recognised, including in the Monterrey Consensus, as underpinning a healthy environment for all investors, from small- and medium-sized firms to multinational enterprises.
 But while the PFI looks at policies from an investor perspective, its aim is to maximise the broader development impact from investment and not simply to raise corporate profitability.